apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 CAS authenticates a username/password against an LDAP directory such as Active Directory or OpenLDAP.
 There are numerous directory architectures and we provide configuration for four common cases.

-- Active Directory - Users authenticate with sAMAccountName.
+- Active Directory - Users authenticate with `sAMAccountName`.
 - Authenticated Search - Manager bind/search
-  - if `principalAttributePassword` is empty then a user simple bind is done to validate credentials
+  - If `principalAttributePassword` is empty then a user simple bind is done to validate credentials
   - otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it
 - Anonymous Search - Anonymous search
-  - if `principalAttributePassword` is empty then a user simple bind is done to validate credentials
+  - If `principalAttributePassword` is empty then a user simple bind is done to validate credentials
   - otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it
 - Direct Bind - Compute user DN from format string and perform simple bind.
 This is relevant when no search is required to compute the DN needed for a bind operation.
 There are two requirements for this use case: